manolitto/openvlex2/README.md

 - With a basic set of reusable bases in different sizes, you will never have to print a base again. **Save printing time and money**.
 And save plastic and rare earths (magnets).
 Save the planet! :earth_africa::earth_americas::earth_asia::nerd_face:

 - OpenVLex is a non-commercial **open source** solution that I created in my spare time.
 Feel **free to use** it.
-You don't have to buy me a coffee or a beer, instead, just be a nice person and help people in need :relaxed:.
+No need to buy me a coffee or a beer, instead, just be a nice person and help people in need :relaxed:.
   And please share your experiences with OpenVLex and give me feedback!